cube-js/cube/docs/Getting-Started-Docker.md

 $ docker-compose up -d
 ```

-Check if the containers are running:
+Check if the container is running:

 ```bash
 $ docker ps